Going TikTok: Indians get hooked on Chinese video app ahead of election

 TikTok, though, is facing opposition from some quarters.

-The information technology minister of Tamil Nadu, M. Manikandan, said he will urge the federal government to ban the app as some content was "very unbearable".
+The information technology minister of the southern state of Tamil Nadu, M. Manikandan, said he will urge the federal government to ban the app as some content was "very unbearable".

 "Young girls and everybody is behaving very badly.
 Sometimes the body language is very bad, and (people are) doing mimicry of political leaders very badly," Manikandan told Reuters.